-The certificate of insurance has been furnished to the DNR and lists the State of Alaska, Department of Natural Resources as an additional named insured on the policy.
-The policy is issued by an insurer licensed under AS 21.
+The certificate of insurance has been furnished to the department and lists the State of Alaska, Department of Natural Resources as an additional named insured on the policy.
+The policy is issued by an insurer licensed to transact the business of insurance under AS 21.